Back facade of the small Gothic church of La Spina (the Thorn) sitting on the riverwalk in Pisa, Tuscany

 How to conjugate irregular verbs in the present conditional?

-The following are some irregular verbs in the present conditional.
-These are called “stem-changing verbs” because they take the regular endings, but the stem you attach the endings to changes.
+The following are some verbs in the present conditional.
+These are called “stem-changing verbs” because they take the regular endings, but the has to change.

 • Essere(to be) and avere(to have, to own) change their stem.